Conservation vs Preservation: Understanding the Difference from the Perspective of a Hunter

 Conservation and preservation are two approaches to environmental protection that have distinct meanings and implications.
 Conservation focuses on the sustainable use and management of natural resources, while preservation focuses on protecting natural and cultural resources from human interference.

-Both preservation and conservation are important for protecting biodiversity, ecosystem services, cultural heritage, and economic benefits.
 By understanding the difference between conservation and preservation, we can work together to achieve sustainable and responsible environmental protection.

 Conservation vs Preservation